blauertee/Teamviewer4Linux/README.md

 ### Prerequisites

 -   Use this only with close friends relatives or other people you trust fully
--   Ensure you have `openssh-server` and `Thunderbird` installed on your system.
--   The supporter must provide their public SSH key to be used by the script.

 ### Steps to Run the Script